 What about specifics: How long do the programs run, how many students per class, etc.

 Boards organize programs with no fewer than 15 students per class.
-The SLP must be offered for a minimum of 3 weeks with interactive and engaging literacy or numeracy instruction scheduled daily for at least a half day or the equivalent of 45 hours of literacy or numeracy instruction.
+The SLP must be offered for a minimum of three weeks, with interactive and engaging literacy or numeracy instruction scheduled daily for at least a half day or the equivalent of 45 hours of literacy and/or numeracy instruction.

 What else does summer learning offer students besides literacy and numeracy classes?

-The SLP is expected to include a recreation component, and boards may enter into community partnerships with local not-for-profit agencies or organizations (e.g., YMCA, Boys and Girls Club, local museums).
+The SLP is expected to include a recreation component.
+Boards may enter into community partnerships with local not-for-profit agencies or organizations (e.g., YMCA, Boys and Girls Club, local museums).
 Engaging the community is an excellent way to enrich and support academic learning by integrating healthy lifestyles, drama, music and the arts into summer learning.